 A history of intranets May 2017

 This report sets out the history of the development of the concept of an intranet from the mid-1960s until the present day.
-It is a revised and extended version of a chapter in Intranets – A Handbook for Intranet Managers published by Intranatverk in 2017.
 The peak of interest in the potential of intranets was probably in the years of the Microsoft/Netscape browser war in the mid-1990s, a time when Microsoft, Amdahl, IBM and Oracle all made a significant public commitment to intranet technology.
 Since that time intranets have become a core communications and information management application in most organisations but are almost invisible outside of the intranet management community.

 Making Search Work April 2017